mdsb100/AMDQuery/README.md

-myquery
+AMDQuery
 =======

-myquery like JQuery.myquery provide AMD and decoupling
+AMDQuery like JQuery.AMDQuery provide AMD and decoupling